truth table: Nullary and Unary Operations

 the terminal is my friend, and shows TypeError

-because the test called the logical_identity function with 1 argument and this definition only takes calls with 0 arguments
+because the test called the logical_identity function with 1 argument and the definition does not allow any arguments (the parentheses are empty).

 • I add TypeError to the list of Exceptions seen in test_nullary_unary.py

-• I add a name in parentheses for logical_identity to take calls with 1 input, in truth_table.py
+• I add a name in parentheses so that logical_identity can take calls with one input, in truth_table.py

 the terminal is my friend, and shows AssertionError